SoftwareAG/sagdevops-templates/templates/sag-cc-secure/README.md

 -->
 # Secure connections in Command Central and Platform Manager

-Use this template to configure Secure connections in Command Central and Platform Manager (local or remote)
+Use this template to configure secure connections (local and remote) in Command Central and Platform Manager.
-- HTTPS port of Command Central using custom Keystore certificate
+- The HTTPS port of Command Central using a custom keystore certificate
-- HTTPS port of Platform Manager using custom Keystore certificate
+- The HTTPS port of Platform Manager using a custom keystore certificate
 - Command Central SSL connection using custom Truststore certificate
 - Platform Manager SSL connection using custom Truststore certificate